JoakimKv/arsmagica_seasons/README.md

 - The summary from the description is made by openai's ChatGPT if it is left out.
 - Relational database schema with proper foreign keys.
 - Django database migrations.
-- Configurable database connection via `DatabaseConnectionData`.
+- Configurable database connection via `SecretVault` class.
 - Uses Django tests that tests towards 'real' mysql databases.
 - Structured project layout for maintainability.

 ## Extra Information

 All users can create a password that has at least 8 letters.
-Two superusers admin and another name should be created, see 'pip_install_info.txt'.
-At least one more users will be a good addition to the superusers, but you can easily create them with the web page.It is recommended to look at 'pip_install_info.txt' here is a lot of important information and useful commands if you want to use the project.
+Two superusers: 'admin' and 'joakim' should be created, see 'pip_install_info.txt'.
+At least one more users will be a good addition to the superusers, but you can easily create them with the web page.
+It is recommended to look at 'pip_install_info.txt' here is a lot of important information and useful commands if you want to use the project.

 ## Project Structure